AD1985/Movie-Problem/README.md

 ### Hollywood blockbuster Case ##

 This problem was given to me as part of selection process for a Data Scientist role.
-Unfortunately I could not crack it during the process, but since then this problem became an infatuation for me.
-I tried several iterations (almost everyday) to improve it more and more.
-Till now I have reached to a satisfactory level but there is still room for improvement.
+Unfortunately I could not crack it during the process, but since then this problem has become an addiction for me.
+I have tried several iterations (almost everyday) to improve it and make it better.
+Till now I have reached to a satisfactory level but I believe there is still room for improvement.

 Outline: